Mike turned to his guide, "Is it much farther?" he asked.

-To Mike's surprise, the guide tied the fly onto a twenty foot leader ending in 12x tippet.
+To Mike's surprise, the guide tied the fly onto a twenty foot leader terminated in 12x tippet.
 "They're leader shy", he said with a wink of a great red eye.

 Mike's worries about small tippet and large flies were soon realized as the too small tippet tried to carry the too large fly through the air.
 The fly spun as he cast and fell limply in a pile of fine leader not far from the bank.

 Frustrated Mike started to lift the line from the water for another cast.
 Just as he began the motion, a menacingly large rainbow rose from the murk and seized the fly.
 Too late in his back cast to react the leader lifted from the water and the 12x parted as it it wasn't there.

 The enormous rainbow cartwheeled in the air a large fly dangling from its mouth.
 The aerobatics were as awe inspiring as the girth of the beast.
 Mike stood agape as the trout leapt dozens of times.

 Mike turned for another fly.